 Fenriswulf-Books.co.uk is an advert-free site.
-All links on this page are personally added by Fenriswulf Books to individuals, groups and resources that support us, or that we believe will be of interest to browsers of this site.
+All promotional links on this page are personally added by Fenriswulf Books to individuals, groups and resources that support us, whom we wish to support, or that we believe will be of interest to browsers of this site.

 "They that can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety." - Benjamin Franklin.